xiamze/logistic_regression_nba/README.md

-# Logistic Regression And Regularization Research
+# Logistic Regression and Regularization Research

 This project applied Logistic Regression from sklearn to conduct a classification problem.
 Based on the NBA game data, train a model to judge whether a set of game data (2P/3P/AST etc.) belongs to Kobe.
 Model reached prediction accuracy of 75%.
 An extensive research of how regularization level effects model parameters is conducted based on different regularization level and mathmatical interval.